TJC47/someGDbot/README.md

 `levelID` the id of the level for the bot to scan and comment on

+`debug` don't change unless you know, what you are doing

 # Your command ideas
 If you want your own commands in this bot, feel free to open a pull request.